What kind of light can pierce a world shrouded in conformity?

 “They walked still farther and the girl said, ‘Is it true that long ago firemen put fires out instead of going to start them?’
 ‘No. Houses have always been fireproof, take my word for it.’
 ‘Strange.
 I heard once that a long time ago houses used to burn by accident and they needed firemen to stop the flames.’”

-~Ray Bradbury, Fahrenheit 451, (Characters: Clarisse McClellan and Guy Montag), Theme: History, Part 1: The Hearth and the Salamander, Page 6
+(Characters: Clarisse McClellan and Guy Montag, Theme: History, Part 1: The Hearth and the Salamander, Page 6)

 How does Clarisse challenge Montag’s role?
-Clarisse’s question about firemen’s history unsettles Montag’s acceptance of his destructive duties.
+Clarisse’s question about the history of firemen unsettles Montag’s acceptance of his destructive duties.

 “You laugh when I haven’t been funny and you answer right off.
 You never stop to think what I’ve asked you.”

-~Ray Bradbury, Fahrenheit 451, (Character: Clarisse McClellan), Theme: Reflection, Part 1: The Hearth and the Salamander, Page 6
+(Character: Clarisse McClellan, Theme: Reflection, Part 1: The Hearth and the Salamander, Page 6)

 Clarisse’s observation of Montag’s thoughtless responses urges him to pause and reflect.